multiplexcuriosus/monkey_robot_codebase/README.md

 ![virtual_joints_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/d13b2786-2f2d-4cb3-a9d1-381b475a8d9a)

 12. In **Planning groups**:
- - By clicking on "Add group" you can add new planning groups.
+a.
+By clicking on "Add group" you can add new planning groups.
--**Important:** For the "Kinematic Solver" choose the "kdl_kinematics_plugin"
+b. **Important:** For the "Kinematic Solver" choose the "kdl_kinematics_plugin"
-- You don't have to modify anything else appart from adding components
-- In order to add components to the group you click on "Add Kin.
+c.
+In order to add components to the group you click on "Add Kin.
 Chain".
 First select the "Base Link" (in our case base_link) and press "Choose Selected.
 Second, select the "Tip Link" e.g L_Hand_Link and press "Choose Selected".

 With this knowledge you can create the planning groups according to the following picture: